MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 For these images the exposure ratio again is mostly not between 100 and 300.
 Therefore it is likely that the ratio is again the problem.

 ### Making of Dataset P3 <a name="making-of-dataset-p3"></a>
 The sensor for the Sony camera is a full-frame Bayer sensor.
-While all other devices complied with this, we found out that the mobile phone fort his section, the Samsung galaxy S22, does not have a Bayer filter, but a quad-Bayer filter [1].
+While all other devices complied with this, we found out that the mobile phone for this section, the Samsung galaxy S22, did not.
+This phone has a Tetrapixel RGB Bayer pattern, but this should just be another terminology for the Quad-Bayer pattern used for all other devices.
 While this quad-bayer structure follows the idea of the traditional structure, it is different enough such that it cannot be used for the traditional pipeline.
 Instead of having singular red, green and blue pixels in a specific pattern, quad-bayer has clusters of pixels in this pattern.
 It should be possible to remosaic this quad-configuration to the traditional configuration, but we were unable in achieving this.
 We also found a paper [2] for this for noisy images, which would make it seem like it is a bit beyond our reach for this project.
 Normally, using the following line:

 `im = raw.raw_image_visible.astype(np.float32)`